We see successful Chartered Accountants as superhumans, but the truth is they’re normal people like you and me.

 I was an Art & Crafts teacher for 6 years.
 It was difficult to continue as a teacher without B. Ed degree so I decided to pursue B.Ed.
 You won’t believe I FAILED in my B.Ed. exams twice.

 Since I was no longer working, I had a lot of time on hand and the idea of doing CA meant using my time effectively.

 You can read my journey: How I cleared my CA Exams along with my Daughter

-6. A Story of Clearing CA Final In the First Attempt Despite Several Challenges
+6. Clearing CA In the First Attempt Despite Several Challenges

 It was one year up since I started with my articleship and was about to start my studies for CA-Final.
 However, life had something else in store for me.